nipunbatra/ES654-2020-3/README.md

 Autograd reference: https://github.com/HIPS/autograd.
 Edit `linearRegression/linearRegression.py (fit_autograd())` [1 mark]

-4. Write a function inspired by sklearn’s polynomial preprocessing: (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) your function should have: degree and include bias parameters only.Edit
+4. Write a function inspired by sklearn’s polynomial preprocessing: (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) your function should have: degree and include bias parameters only.
+For this question you can aasume that input in a 1-dimensional numpy array.
+For example, if an input sample is  np.array([a, b]), the degree-2 polynomial features with "include_bias=True" are [1, a, b, a<sup>2</sup>, b<sup>2</sup>].Edit
 `preprocessing/polynomial_features` [1 mark]

 5. Create a data set as follows: